RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 	![screenshot](band-draw.png)

-+ As you can see, you now have a blank sprite called 'Sprite1'.
-Draw your cymbal in 'costume1', using a yellow ellipse and some black lines.
++ Draw your cymbal in 'costume1', using a yellow ellipse and some black lines.
 You should also rename this costume 'not hit', just like with your other sprites.

 	![screenshot](band-cymbal.png)